 From the handsome heart breakers to the turn around brew makers; from the eccentric to the narcissistic – our list takes you through them all.

 See how many you have flown with?

 B is for Bad Dresser.
-All that money to buy the best clothes yet still thinks that stone washed, boot cut jeans and their black work shoes are acceptable attire.
-NO!
-This is why every good captain or first officer needs the fashion prowess of a good woman or gay man to style them correctly.
-Pre-Flight Briefing: The crew are too busy thinking what will they be wearing on a night stop to pay attention to what they are actually talking about.
+All that money to buy the best clothes yet still thinks that stone washed boot cut jeans and their black work shoes are acceptable attire when they’re out of uniform.
+NO NO!
+This is why every good pilot needs the fashion prowess of a good woman or gay man to style them correctly.

 H is for Hero.
 The likes of Captain Chesley B. Sullenberger and First Officer Jeff Skiles, who saved the lives of 150 passengers and three cabin crew members in ‘The Miracle On The Hudson’.
 Or the flight crew of ‘United Airlines Flight 232’ – Captain Al Haynes, first officer William Records, flight engineer Dudley Dvorak and off duty training captain Denny Fitch.
 But let’s not forget the incredible cabin crew on these flights.
 Their amazing stories of heroism and bravery in the line of duty and countless others, can be found in our Angels of the Sky section.

 I is for Intelligent.
 Well I guess you’ve got to be pretty clever to fly a plane – although I know it doesn’t always seem that way.
 They’re hard-working and know the job inside out – you always feel safe with the intelligent ones.
 You may even be able to have an actual grown up conversation with them.